ga-wdi-lessons/ruby-immutability/readme.md

 * Use `!` to modify values in memory.
 * Demonstrate how symbols are immutable data types in Ruby.

-> AM: Add more details learning objectives.
+> AM: Add more detailed learning objectives.

 ### Framing